Last Updated October 1st, 2017

 We do not knowingly collect or categorize consumers based upon sensitive information, such as racial or ethnic origins, political or religious beliefs, financial information, precise information about health conditions or treatments or other similar or related information.

 We neither intentionally collect information from, nor target any services to, children under 13 years of age.
 If we learn that we have collected information of a child under 13, we delete that information as soon as possible.

 How Collected Information Is Used

 We use the information we receive from our Partners to determine what advertisements or other personalized content might be interesting to you.
 For example, if any pseudonymous identifier indicated a recently purchased ticket to New York City on a website run by one of our Partners, we may predict that the identifier might belong to a person interested in seeing advertisements about Broadway plays.
 We also use the information to create analytics around industry trends or the effectiveness of media and content marketing.
 For example, we may provide analytics on travel searching and booking patterns for New York City.

 How Information Is Shared

 We may share collected information that we receive from our Partners’ websites with the Partner that permitted us to collect the information.

 We sometimes make our collected data available, in aggregated or anonymized format, to our advertising clients, business customers and business partners, and other third parties, for data analysis purposes.

-We may transfer all or some of the collected information discussed in this policy relating to a corporate merger, acquisition, sale of assets, bankruptcy or other change in corporate status.
+We may transfer all or some of the collected information discussed in this privacy promise relating to a corporate merger, acquisition, sale of assets, bankruptcy or other change in corporate status.